 Youth engagement has gained momentum in many fields that work closely with young people, including youth programs and services, youth organizations, schools, and other institutions working to help young people thrive.
 Youth-focused organizations thrive to implement youth engagement practices that capture the voice of young people they serve.
 While it is important to recognize … Continue reading From tokenism to authentic youth engagement

-A few days ago, I was catching up with a good friend of mine, and during our mutual vent-session over the frustration we feel about the youth sector, she mentioned something I found so bizarre.
-Some key youth organizations in our community are opposed to evaluation practices to assess their youth programs and services, even when the … Continue reading What gets measured, gets managed: Program evaluation for youth work
+A while ago, I was catching up with a good friend of mine, and during our mutual vent-session over the frustration we feel about the youth sector, she mentioned something I found puzzling.
+Some key youth organizations in the community were opposed to evaluation practices to assess their youth programs and services, even when the … Continue reading What gets measured, gets managed: Program evaluation for youth work